-Developed and managed for seniors by American Baptist Homes of the West (ABHOW), this property was built in December 1990 through funding from the U.S. Department of Housing and Urban Development.
-This three-story, 75-unit property was designed to provide a comfortable and accessible community.
-Casa de la Vista’s service-oriented staff consists of an Administrator, Social Services Coordinator, Maintenance Supervisor, Maintenance Assistant, Custodian, Van Driver and Dining Staff.
+Developed and managed for seniors by Beacon Communities, this property was built in December 1990 through funding from the U.S. Department of Housing and Urban Development.
+This three-story, 75-apartment community was designed to provide comfort and accessibility.
+Casa de la Vista’s service-oriented staff consists of an administrator, social services coordinator, maintenance supervisor, maintenance assistant, custodian, van driver and dining staff.

 Securing low cost, safe housing has become increasingly difficult for many older Americans.
-More often, seniors on low fixed incomes cannot afford current rental rates and the scarcity of subsidized rental apartments have excluded a large number from enjoying a fulfilling life.
-ABHOW seeks to enhance the independence, well being and security of older persons by providing them affordable housing and support services.
+More often, seniors on low, fixed incomes cannot afford current rental rates and the scarcity of subsidized rental apartments have excluded a large number from enjoying a fulfilling life.
+Beacon Communities seeks to enhance the independence, well being and security of older persons by providing them affordable housing and support services.

-ABHOW Affordable Housing, a department within ABHOW, develops, owns and manages multi-family unit properties that serve seniors with limited incomes.
-Through government subsidies, loans and grants, it is able to ensure that elderly persons enjoy living comfortably and with dignity, enriched all the more by their community and the convenience of their homes.
+Beacon Communities Affordable Housing develops, owns and manages multi-family apartment communities that serve seniors with limited incomes.
+Through government subsidies, loans and grants, it is able to ensure that older adults enjoy living comfortably and with dignity, enriched all the more by their community and the convenience of their homes.

 FAIR HOUSING POLICY

 It is the policy and commitment of Casa de la Vista that it does not discriminate on the basis of race, color, creed, religion, gender, sexual orientation, national origin, ancestry, age, familial status, marital status, source of income, handicap or disability, or arbitrary characteristics in the rental of its residential dwellings.
 Casa de la Vista affirms its policy of equal housing opportunity pursuant to state and federal fair housing laws.